 Encompassing large countries and modestly sized islands, Oceania’s span reaches the east and western hemispheres.
 Totaling a population of around 40 million and with 14 countries (plus islands) under its regional banner, it’s a part of the world that will blow you away as you encounter cosmopolitan cities, one of a kind wildlife, and natural landscapes that have everything from the stunning to surreal.
-The Pacific Ocean connects lands that are home to intriguing cultures steeped in history, from the craggy Australian outback to the achingly epic mountain ranges of New Zealand.
+The Pacific Ocean connects lands that are home to intriguing cultures steeped in history, from the craggy Australian outback to the achingly epic mountain ranges of New Zealand - where Lord of the Rings was filmed.

 Travel to Australia to experience the world’s sixth-largest country.
 You’ll visit some of planet Earth’s ultimate bucket-list destinations.
 Stylish, active, laid back—you’ll be overwhelmed by the sheer volume of unique adventures discovered in the land nicknamed "Down Under."
 Stellar coastlines meet cool-down waters brimming with colorful species not found anywhere else (Great Barrier Reef).
 On land, you’ll bump into gigantic landmarks such as Uluru Rock when journeying through red-hot Outback.
 Australia, a country so big it’s called a continent, awaits your arrival.